 - improve community organisation governance and long-term sustainability

 - enable projects and activities that respond to community needs.

-Two rounds of this program are available each year, as outlined in the below table.
-Round opening, closing and notification dates will also be published on Council’s website and in the application form.
+Two rounds of this program are available each year as outlined in the below table.
+Round opening, closing and notification dates will also be documented in the application form.